Xs-and-10s/err-dat/README.md

   console.log("The first promise settled.
 You can now do something with this callback.");
 },
 (all: (B | undefined)[]) => {
   console.log"All the promises have settled.
-You can now do something with this callback.
+You can now do something with this callback."
 });

 if (exception) {